hforge/itools/README.txt

  - Cedric Moliard <>
  - Nicolas Oyez <noyez@gmail.com>

+Includes parts of Epoz 2.0.2.
+Epoz is copyrighted by Maik Jablonski and licensed under the Zope Public License (ZPL) version 2.1.

 Most icons used are copyrighted by the Tango Desktop Project, and licensed under the Creative Commons Attribution Share-Alike license, including the modifications to them. (http://creativecommons.org/licenses/by-sa/2.5/)